mdferdousalam/byte-ui-neo/README.md

 ## 📖 Overview

-**Hikma UI** is a modern, lightweight, and highly customizable CSS framework built with **Sass (SCSS)** and **vanilla JavaScript**.
+**Byte UI** is a modern, lightweight, and highly customizable CSS framework built with **Sass (SCSS)** and **vanilla JavaScript**.
 It provides a comprehensive set of UI components, utility classes, and responsive design patterns to help you build beautiful, accessible, and performant web applications.

 ### ✨ Key Features